-To automate your testimonial collection process, you’ll need all of the essential steps to work without supervision once you’ve set them up.
-This means, you’ll need a way for customers to submit testimonials, for you to advertise your testimonial collection, and then transfer the testimonials to your website or social media—all automatically.
+To automate your testimonial and review collection process, you’ll need all of the essential steps to work without supervision once you’ve set them up.
+This means you’ll need a way to:

-To automate your testimonial collection process, customers should be able to write, record and submit testimonials without your help.
-The easiest way to do this is through a dedicated landing page on your website.
-This makes it easy for customers to find where they can submit a testimonial, whether they are in your store using a tablet you provide, or they are at home on their smartphone.
+With an automated testimonial collection process, customers should be able to write, record, and submit testimonials without your help.
+The easiest way to do this is through a dedicated landing page and form on your website.

-Giving customers the freedom to submit their own testimonials not only removes time and effort on your part, but it might also make customers more comfortable submitting testimonials.
-You will need to review and approve or reject testimonials before they appear on your site or social media.
+Giving customers the freedom to submit a testimonial or review on their own time not only removes effort on your part, but it might also make customers more comfortable submitting a testimonial.
+One thing to note, it that you will probably want to review and approve or reject testimonials before sharing them on your website or social channels.

 - Brief, clear instructions on how to submit a testimonial